dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Use the right tool for the job.Some times the right tool is time, some times its humans and some times its money.

++ The days are long but the decades are short - Sam Altman

++ Life is not a dress rehearsal.
+Rose Tremain.
+Make is count.

 + Humans are not generally great at understanding 2nd,3rd or nth order effects of their decisions.
 Online social media has made some of this effects that relatable, through RT, share etc.

 + Build cheaply, and earn the problem of scale